Ekrador/EkradorGame/README.md

 obtain items and gain experience by defeating monsters.
 On the map we have a merchant who trade undefined items and potions, and the player can also sell what he does not need.
 The main goal is to reach the final boss and defeat him.
+Controls:
+- Q, W, E, R for skills and 1, 2, 3, 4 for potions on belt slots
+- C to open inventory, V to open talent tree
+- RMB - move, Shift - attack
 #### Structure of project:
 - fonts - fonts for game
 - graphics - sprites for game (all drawn by me using aseprite)